Education & Social Policy

 What can school districts and educational leadership do to better support teachers and help them to thrive in the classroom?
 According to Lauren Bailes, teacher attrition can be predicted by the initial school setting of new teachers as well as the type of certification they hold.
 Bailes found that traditionally licensed teachers initially placed in traditional public schools are more likely to persist when compared with other preparation types or initial placements into charter schools.

 How can policy tools remediate unequal learning outcomes for disadvantaged students?
-Kenneth Shores’ research addresses racial/ethnic and socioeconomic inequality in test scores, school disciplinary policy, classification systems, and school resources.
-He has also examined how improvements to school finance systems can reduce educational inequality and how vulnerabilities in school finance systems can contribute to it.
+Kenneth Shores’s research centers on educational inequality and encompasses both descriptive and causal inference.
+His work addresses racial/ethnic and socioeconomic inequality in test scores, school disciplinary policy, classification systems, and school resources.
+In addition, he has examined how improvements to school finance systems can reduce educational inequality and how vulnerabilities in school finance systems can contribute to it.

-How effective have state education agencies been at administering school turnaround efforts?
-Bryan VanGronigen’s research examines a wide range of school reform policies, from the role of school and district leadership in leading reform efforts to teacher training and professional development.
+How can schools, especially state-designated underperforming schools, become more resilient organizations and still make improvements?
+Bryan VanGronigen’s research examines a wide range of school improvement policies and efforts, from the role of school and district leadership in leading improvement efforts to educator training and professional development.
 Current projects include the capacity of state education agencies to improve underperforming schools, the effectiveness of external providers of school improvement services, school improvement planning, and the implementation of schoolwide leadership teams.

 How does a college instructor’s employment status affect the quality of instruction?
 According to Florence Xiaotao Ran, many universities and most community colleges rely on part-time, adjunct, or less-experienced faculty to teach introductory courses, which leads to poorer learning outcomes for students.
 Ran’s research on community colleges has shown that contingent faculty are no less talented than their full-time peers; however, poor working conditions leads to negative effects on student academic performance.
 Likewise, her research has shown that students who take an introductory course taught by contingent faculty are less likely to take the next course in that discipline.